shreyExp/DreamHacker/readme.md

 ### Usage
 - Put your audio files inside the directory Audio/.
 - Edit the audio.txt file with the name of the audio you want to play when the sleep starts.
 For example if you want to play `my_file.mp3` present in the Audio/ directory then write `Audio/my_file.mp3`.
 Make sure that the file has just one line.
+- Run ./main -h to explore what are the parameters which can be feeded as the input to the program.
-- If you want to run a simulation to test out the setup run the main function with 1 as the argument. `./main 1`.
-If you want to run the full program just run `./main`
+- __Example:__ If you want to run the program as a simulation  and set the beats per minute threshold to 70 then run `./main -s 1 -t 70`.
+- To run in default mode run `./main`

 ## Contributing